gregrickaby/WP-Current-Time/README.md

 would output: `14:00:00`

+### Custom HTML

-You can even use your own HTML markup and CSS in the WordPress text editor:
+You can even write your own HTML and CSS in the WordPress text editor:

 ```html
 <span class="hour">[current-time format="H:" timezone="America/Chicago"]</span>